Human Subjects Protection Program (HSPP)

-This fundamental commitment to the protection of human participants applies to all University of Southern California research involving human participants regardless of whether the research is funded through the university, the federal government, a non-profit or industry sponsor and regardless of the location of the research.
+The HSPP consists of the OPRS and four Institutional Review Boards.
+These entities comply with existing regulations of the federal government (FDA, OHRP, OCR), state and local laws as well as institutional policies.
+This commitment to the protection of human participants applies to all University of Southern California research involving human participants regardless of whether the research is funded through the university, the federal government, a non-profit or industry sponsor and regardless of the location of the research.

-Among the goals of USC and the Human Subjects Protection Program (HSPP) are accreditation through the Association for the Accreditation of Human Research Protection Programs (AAHRPP) and assuring excellence for human subjects research programs across the university through the implementation of comprehensive Human Subjects Policies and Procedures.
-A university-wide research ethics program and continuing educational programs will assure that USC remains ahead of ever changing ethical and regulatory standards.
+Among the achievements of USC and the Human Subjects Protection Program are accreditation through the Association for the Accreditation of Human Research Protection Programs (AAHRPP) and assuring excellence for human subjects research programs across the university through the implementation of comprehensive Human Subjects Policies and Procedures.
+A university-wide research ethics program and continuing educational programs assures USC remains ahead of ever changing ethical and regulatory standards.